Konamiman/Nextor/README.md

 ### To build the Nextor kernel

-Run the `compile.bat` script located in the `source\msxdos25` folder.
+Run the `compile.bat` script located in the `source\kernel` folder.
 If the FDISK tool has not been compiled already (the `fdisk.dat` and `fdisk2.dat` files do not exist in the `bank5` folder), they will be compiled on the fly.

 The generated kernel base file and the complete ROM files will be generated in the `bin\kernels` folder.
-One ROM file will be generated for each folder existing in the `source\msxdos25\drivers` folder.
+One ROM file will be generated for each folder existing in the `source\kernel\drivers` folder.

 ### To build the FDISK tool only

 If you make a change in the FDISK tool, you can compile it without having to compile the full kernel again.
-Just run the `compile.bat` script in the `source\msxdos25\bank5` folder (do NOT run `compfdsk.bat`).
+Just run the `compile.bat` script in the `source\kernel\bank5` folder (do NOT run `compfdsk.bat`).
 The ROM files in `bin\kernels` will be appropriately updated.

 ### To build the command line tools